seaboyz/You-Dont-Know-JS/types & grammar/ch4.md

 JSON.stringify( true );	// "true"
 ```

-Any *JSON-safe* value can be stringified by `JSON.stringify(..)`.
-But what is *JSON-safe*?
-Any value that can be represented validly in a JSON representation.
+Any *JSON-safe* value can be stringified by `JSON.stringify(..)`. ***But what is *JSON-safe*?
+Any value that can be represented validly in a JSON representation***.

-It may be easier to consider values that are **not** JSON-safe.
+***It may be easier to consider values that are not JSON-safe.
 Some examples: `undefined`s, `function`s, (ES6+) `symbol`s, and `object`s with circular references (where property references in an object structure create a never-ending cycle through each other).
-These are all illegal values for a standard JSON structure, mostly because they aren't portable to other languages that consume JSON values.
+These are all illegal values for a standard JSON structure, mostly because they aren't portable to other languages that consume JSON values***.

 The `JSON.stringify(..)` utility will automatically omit `undefined`, `function`, and `symbol` values when it comes across them.
 If such a value is found in an `array`, that value is replaced by `null` (so that the array position information isn't altered).
 If found as a property of an `object`, that property will simply be excluded.